The troubleshooting steps for

 .ibd files from the MySQL database

-creation again.
-For easiest troubleshooting, start the MySQL
+again.
+For easiest troubleshooting, start the MySQL server from a

 InnoDB prints an operating system error